 Mind, this one is hardly high art.
-It has the look of a TV show (though it was made for theatrical release) and is a quite interesting example of reverse-engineering, as TV oaters, influenced by big-screen B Westerns, gained ground and in turn started to influence big-screen films, which began to look like lengthened episodes of Gunsmoke.
-There are painted Monument Vallyesque backdrops for the sequential studio scenes.
+It has the look of a TV show (though it was made for theatrical release) and is a quite interesting example of reverse-engineering, as TV oaters, influenced by big-screen B-Westerns, gained ground and in turn started to influence big-screen films, which began to look like lengthened episodes of Gunsmoke.
+There are painted Monument Valleyesque backdrops for the sequential studio scenes.

 Well, I've seen worse

 It starts well.
 Gunslinger Domino (Rory, a tad aged perhaps, at 35, to be playing ‘kid’ roles, but hey, who’s counting?) enters a cantina, and tells the saloon keeper that he is there for a high-8 o’clock showdown gunfight.
 He duly dispatches his enemy and rides out.
 Yup, he’s a tough hombre alright.

 You see, Domino has been away fighting for the South in the War and when he comes back, his ranch has been raided, his daddy murdered and the whole place gone to rack and ruin.
 He is cross.
 So he sets out hunting down the five villains who did it.
 The one we saw in the opening reel was one of the five, and he proceeds to gun down a couple more (though they draw first, of course).
 These are a portly frock-coated Roy Barcroft (you expect him to pull a derringer but he doesn’t) and a splendidly malevolent James Griffith, one of my fave Western character actors.
 The thing is, though, as the avuncular pipe-smoking sheriff (Robert Burton) explains in order to aid plot development, no one, inc. Rory, knows who the fifth man was.